ArturWincenciak/ReSharper_CleanupCode/README.md

       commit_creator_name: 'Knuth Conway'
 ```

-## Interrupt your CI/CD pipeline if clean up detected to be need
+## Interrupt your CI/CD pipeline if Cleanup detected the code needs to be cleaned up

 ```yaml
 steps: